michaelgorkow/SAS_ESP_JETSON_GPU/README.md

 ### Run Container
 First, transfer the container to your NVIDIA Jetson TX2. (e.g. via your docker repository).<br>

-On your NVIDIA Jetson TX2 use docker run and use nvidia runtime:
+On your NVIDIA Jetson TX2 use docker run and specify nvidia runtime:
 ```
 docker run -it --runtime nvidia --net=host esp_gpu:6_2_jetson
 ```